 You do NOT need to get a new driver license unless you have a commercial driver license (CDL).
 If you have a CDL, you ARE required to obtain a driver license with your new address on it.

-Optionally, if you want your new address to appear on your non-CDL driver license, you will need to pay $14 for a duplicate license.
+Optionally, if you want your new address to appear on your non-CDL driver license, you will need to pay $14 to obtain a duplicate license with the updated address.
 Instructions for doing this can be found on the DMV website at http://wisconsindot.gov/Pages/dmv/license-drvs/rnew-and-chge/change-address.aspx.

 You do NOT need to update your current passport with your new address.
 However, if you have a passport application currently in process and you would like to change your mailing address, visit https://travel.state.gov.
 In the U.S. Department of State, responsibility for issuing passports lies with Passport Services within the Bureau of Consular Affairs.

 SPECIAL CONSIDERATIONS FOR BUSINESSES